annayqho/TheCannon/Code/Sphinx/index.rst

         ...filenames1.append(filename)

 Once the file list is created, the ``get_spectra`` method can be
-used to continuum normalization the spectrum information and put it into the correct format.
+used to continuum-normalize the spectrum information and put it into the correct format.

     >>> from read_apogee import get_spectra